Updated for 2019

 While breast augmentation may have helped you gain some body confidence and feel comfortable donning bikinis and beachwear, how long should you wait before swimming or tanning?

-It goes without saying that swimming and tanning aren’t wise immediately after breast augmentation, but, by following your plastic surgeon’s advice, you needn’t be out of the water for too long.
+It goes without saying that swimming and tanning aren’t wise immediately after breast augmentation, but by following Dr. Kolder’s advice, you needn’t be out of the water for too long.

-Assuming you’ve been following the post-surgical instructions your board-certified plastic surgeon provided, you should be okay to swim around 3 weeks after breast augmentation.
-This estimate changes depending on other factors, like if you combined breast augmentation with additional procedures
+Assuming you’ve been following the post-surgical instructions Dr. Kolder has provided, you should be okay to swim around 6 weeks after breast augmentation.
+This estimate changes depending on other factors, like if you combined breast augmentation with additional procedures.

 If you’re not ready for swimming or tanning after breast augmentation, you can still enjoy relaxing in the shade with adequate sun protection.